Christ Church Cambridge: The Abbey Church

+Christ Church

 Christ Church was consecrated by Joseph Allen, Bishop of Ely, on 27 June 1839.
 It had been built at the cost of £3,800.
 This amount included a donation of £200 from Charles Perry, a keen evangelist: he was later appointed the first Archbishop of Melbourne.
-He was one of the founders of Ridley Hall, Cambridge and Wycliffe Hall, Oxford.

 Christ Church stands in the parish of St Andrew the Less.
 St Andrew's Church, known today as the Abbey Church, was closed for public worship when Christ Church was built.
 For this reason, Christ Church was used as the parish church, and in January 1846, the arrangement was formalized legally.
 The interior of Christ Church is 58 feet wide, 87 feet long, and 44 feet high.
-Rather than the usual east–west orientation, Christ Church faces south.
+Rather than the usual east-west orientation, Christ Church faces south.
 Stained glass was fitted in 1885.
 The Sunday school children gave the font cover.

-In 1973, Christ Church was renovated with an addition of a floor at gallery level, creating a worship area upstairs as well as space on the ground floor for a hall, committee rooms, kitchen and toilets.
+The church was renovated in 1973 and 2013.

 Present day

 The church is within the Conservative Evangelical tradition of the Church of England.
 It has passed resolutions to reject the ordination of women and/or leadership of women.
+It receives alternative episcopal oversight from the Bishop of Ebbsfleet (currently Rob Munro).